-Using the utility CLI to register your AI model versions in Collibra
+Using the CLI to register your AI model versions in Collibra

-The utility CLI scans your local Python projects to identify AI models.
-It automatically detects common AI frameworks, including TensorFlow, PyTorch, scikit-learn, pandas, and numpy.
+The CLI scans your local Python projects, including all subdirectories, to identify AI models.
+It automatically detects common AI frameworks (for example TensorFlow, PyTorch, and scikit-learn) and libraries (for example pandas and numpy).

 Automated manifest management